same as: /cot|cut/ or /c(o|u)t/

 ba\bab

-Escape sequence character sets
+Escape sequence sets

 Commonly used character sets have predefined escape sequences: